You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 • Tourists can easily purchase prepaid SIM cards upon arrival at Paro International Airport or from various outlets in major towns like Thimphu and Paro.

-• To get a SIM card, tourists need to provide a copy of their passport and fill out a simple form.
+• To get a SIM card, tourists must provide a copy of their passport and complete a simple form.
 The SIM comes pre-activated with a 1-month 4G data plan.

 • Using a local SIM card is recommended as it provides better connectivity than hotel Wi-Fi in most cases.